behu-kea/third-semester/lessons/week-48/tuesday.md

 Fullstack web application

 - Using fetch to get data from backend REST api

-- Where to host frontend

 - CORS
+- Authentication
 - Introduction to project